lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     overlapping water molecules will be deleted before starting the simulation.

+..  container:: justify

-    Then, add the following settings to *Addingwater/input.lammps*:
+    Then, add the following settings to *input.lammps*:

 ..  code-block:: lammps